Class TransactionData

 • setDirectoryName

-public void setDirectoryName(java.lang.String directoryName)
+public void setDirectoryName(String directoryName)

 Sets the name of the directory where the result browser for this transaction is stored.